 ~10% of American adults use illicit drugs7, and ~25% of chronic pain sufferers misuse opioids.8

-Effective programs help manage addiction throughout life.9
+Effective programs exist to help manage addiction throughout life.9

 Nearly 1/5th of adults have behavioral health issues.10

 Case management of mental health services improves outcomes.11